Writing in Scripto will feel faster and more fluid if you take a bit of time to learn all the different ways you can change block types.

 Here are the cues that will make Scripto adjust the block type on the fly.

-• When you type a standard transition, such as cut to: or fade out: into an empty block, Scripto sets the type to Transition.
-(Screenplay format)
+When you type a standard transition—cut to:, fade to:, fade in:, dissolve to:, or fade out.—into an empty block, Scripto sets the type to Transition (Screenplay format).
+Note the period instead of a colon after 'fade out.'

 This is the most fluid way to get the block type you want so it's worth practicing this approach.